hankchanocd/npmlist/API.md

 > npmRecent()

-Used by `npl -t` - list recent global installs.
+List recent global installs - used by `npl -t`

-- With color
+- With ANSI color

 ```js
 npmRecent()